CityOfNewYork/working-nyc/wp-content/plugins/wp-crontrol/readme.md

 3. New cron schedules can be added, giving plugin developers more options when scheduling events<br>![](.wordpress-org/screenshot-3.png)

 ## Changelog ##

+### 1.12.0 ###

+* Fix the PHP cron event management.
+* More "namespacing" of query variables to avoid conflicts with other cron management plugins.

+### 1.11.0 ###

+* Introduced an `Export` feature to the event listing screen for exporting the list of events as a CSV file.
+* Added the timezone offset to the date displayed for events that are due to run after the next DST change, for extra clarity.
+* Introduced the `crontrol/filter-types` and `crontrol/filtered-events` filters for adjusting the available event filters on the event listing screen.
+* Lots of code quality improvements (thanks, PHPStan!).

 ### 1.10.0 ###